alvaro-o/Customer-churn-prediction/README.md

 # CUSTOMER CHURN PREDICTION

-## Objective
-Predict which customers are likely to churn in a subscription-based business using historical account and transaction data.

-## Project Context
 This project was completed as part of Zrive School Data Science program in collaboration with a small team of students for Komorebi AI.
 Authors: Alejandro Marcos, Álvaro Ortega, Eduardo Ezponda and Maick Mosquera
 Mentor: Guillermo Santamaría

+## Objective
+Predict which customers are likely to churn in a subscription-based business using historical account and transaction data.

 ## Tech Stack
 Python | Pandas | scikit-learn | XGBoost | Matplotlib | Seaborn | PyTest | Poetry